 I began my interest in teaching at a very young age and worked through school with the aim of teaching young children.
 I attended Bath College of Higher Education for 4 years and happily qualified with a BA (Hons) QTS.
 I then worked in a primary school outside Bath for 3 years teaching Reception and Year 1 children.
 I thoroughly enjoyed this job and the school was a great start to my teaching career.
 During the holidays I ran sports camps for primary aged children, too.
 I then took a career break to travel for a year, the first place I visited being Thailand.
 When I returned to England and worked for a year I heard Thailand calling me!
 So I applied for and was offered a job at St. Andrews International School Bangkok.
 That was in 2001.

 I am a mum to two beautiful, bright girls and my husband Steve is Deputy Head of Primary.
-As a family we all love to travel and on our most recent trips we have enjoyed visiting Japan, Isaan, Khao Lak, France, Hong Kong and Singapore.
+As a family we all love to travel and have explored places such as Japan, Isaan, Khao Lak, France, Slovenia, Hong Kong and Singapore .
 I like to keep active during the week and like to play tennis, keep fit with some Muay Thai kickboxing and of course I love swimming too.
 Since becoming a mum I like to cook healthy food for my family and more recently I have learned to sew.

 The school has a wonderful community feeling where familiar faces greet each other every day.
 I am so lucky to see some of the first children I taught now graduating and joining universities.
 The inclusive policy allows the school to reflect real society, which is vital to develop children’s understanding of the wider community knowing that we live in a diverse world.
 The school’s facilities continue to grow to reflect the needs of the children and the curriculum we teach.
 The best resource we have is the teaching and support staff, who are incredibly professional and all have the children’s learning and development constantly at the forefront of their minds.